 Interestingly, our waiter was from Portugal and Mike got to speak Portuguese with him.
 We headed out from the Hotel Weishorn with the intent of taking the Funicular down into St Luc, after all, we were pretty hammered from all the hiking.
 However, it was about 45 minutes to the Funnicular and 45 minutes to just hike down to St Luc, plus, the family from Belgium told us it was a pretty hike, so we headed down.
 It turns out, that it was a pretty hike and it was a nice way to end a long day of hiking with a leisurely stroll down the mountain.
 The weather was amazing, and the views wonderful.
 What a great place to be and a great time to be alive.

 We made it into St Luc and hiked past the Funnicular station straight into a Wes Anderson movie at the Hotel Bella Tolla.
 It is hard to describe a place like this and do it any justice.
 It is a storied boutique hotel wherein everything is perfectly appointed and prepared so that you can enjoy a quaint and terrific day in the mountains.
-The staff were prepared for our arrival and knew us by name as we walked into the hotel.
+The staff was prepared for our arrival and knew us by name as we walked into the hotel.
 Our bags were waiting for us in our rooms with a bag of fresh fruit and a personal note from the host and hostess welcoming us to the hotel.
 What a great place to spend a couple of days.
 One thing of note throughout our trip was that the room keys in Switzerland are all attached to giant items.
 At the hotel Bella Tolla it looked like a peppershaker for Andre the Giant.
 Where do people put these giant-ass keys?